kubernetes/enhancements/keps/sig-node/127-user-namespaces/README.md

 ###### How can an operator determine if the feature is in use by workloads?

-Check if any pod has the pod.spec.HostUsers field set to false.
+Check if any pod has the pod.spec.hostUsers field set to false.
 <!--
 Ideally, this should be a metric.
 Operations against the Kubernetes API (e.g., checking if there are objects with field X set) may be a last resort.
 Avoid